 Nevada law recognizes two varieties of defamation: libel and slander.
-The principal difference is whether the statements are made verbally (slander) or in writing (libel).
+The principal difference is whether the statements are made verbally (which is slander) or in writing (which is libel).

 To prove defamation in Nevada, you must establish four elements:

 - That the defendant made false statements of “fact” about you;

 - That the defendant made an unprivileged publication of the statement(s) to a third party;

 - That the defendant acted negligently, recklessly or intentionally; and

 - That as a result of the statements, your reputation was damaged.

 To help you better understand defamation laws, our Las Vegas Nevada personal injury lawyers discuss the following, below:

 - 1. The difference between defamation, libel and slander